How to Set Up a Campsite – Step by Step

 6. Create a Designated Area for Waste

-Make sure to properly dispose of all trash and waste.
+Make sure to dispose of all trash and waste properly.
 Keep a designated area for trash and ensure it is secured from animals.
 Use biodegradable soap for washing dishes and keep dishwashing water away from natural water sources.

 7. Plan for Safety

-Make sure you have a first aid kit on hand, along with a map of the area and a whistle to signal for help if needed.
-Familiarize yourself with any potential hazards in the area, such as wildlife, poisonous plants, or inclement weather.
+Ensure you have a first aid kit readily available, accompanied by a map of the area and a whistle for signaling help if necessary.
+Familiarize yourself with potential hazards in the vicinity, including wildlife, poisonous plants, or adverse weather conditions.

 8. Enjoy the Outdoors